yfiua/WeSTassignment/README.md

 in the corporate design of the
 [Institute for Web Science and Technologies (WeST)](http://west.uni-koblenz.de/).
 Its style was adapted by Lukas from a template package that Leon sent him.
+The pdflatex version was adapted by Jun from the lualatex version, and is about 30% faster.

 Packages that are excluded (not compatible or not needed):